-We need to only look out our back door to see that Mother Nature is changing dramatically.
-The traditional assumptions about annual rainfall, frost dates, floodplains, and more continue to fail us.
-With stronger and more frequent hurricanes in coastal communities, more prolonged droughts or extreme floods in the heartland, and massive wildfires in the west, we must begin preparing ourselves for a new normal while we work to reverse our course.
+We only need to look out our back door to see that the stable ecosystems we once relied upon are changing dramatically.
+Traditional assumptions about annual rainfall, frost dates, floodplains, and more continue to fail us.
+With stronger and more frequent hurricanes in coastal communities, more prolonged droughts or extreme floods in the heartland, and massive wildfires in the west, we must begin preparing ourselves for a new normal while we work to restore the stability of ecosystems that we rely upon to feed people.

-Through our work, Family Farm Action Alliance highlights the abusive monopoly power of food and agriculture corporations.
-We have demonstrated that the same transnational corporations that drive farmers from the land through their excessive concentration of the market are the same actors who push industrial agriculture practices that unreasonably contribute to climate change and therefore the economic viability of the farmer.
+Through our research and educational initiatives, Family Farm Action Alliance highlights the abusive monopoly power of food and agriculture corporations.
+We have demonstrated that the transnational corporations who drive farmers from the land through their excessive concentration of the market are the same actors who push industrial agriculture practices that contribute to climate change and therefore the economic viability of the farmer.

-To advance policies that support independent farmers and their rural communities in the age of climate change, Family Farm Action Alliance leads and participates in national stakeholders’ roundtables where environmentalists, conservationists, animal welfare advocates, and farm organizations share ideas and information, find common ground, and develop strategies to promote regenerative agriculture.
+To advance policies that support independent farmers and their rural communities of all races in the age of climate change, Family Farm Action Alliance leads and participates in national stakeholders’ roundtables.
+Environmentalists, conservationists, animal welfare advocates, and farm organizations — with a priority placed on organizations representing BIPOC voices — come together to share ideas and information, find common ground, and develop strategies to promote regenerative agriculture and stand against industrial agriculture.

 Family Farm Action Alliance’s partner organization, Family Farm Action, advances our policy positions in both state and federal capitols.
 Together, we represent a seamless chain of action from research and policy development to the adoption of the policy through legislative action by elected officials who support our vision.